47chapters/letsgo/docs/how-to/develop-the-api.md

 - `POST /v1/tenant` - creates a new tenant.
 - `DELETE /v1/tenant/:tenantId` - soft-deletes a tenant.
-- `GET /v1/tenant/:tenantId/user` - get all users authorize to manage the tenant.
+- `GET /v1/tenant/:tenantId/user` - get all users authorized to manage the tenant.
 - `DELETE /v1/tenant/:tenantId/user/:identityId` - remove a user from a tenant.
 - `POST /v1/tenant/:tenantId/invitation` - create an invitation to join a tenant.
 - `GET /v1/tenant/:tenantId/invitation` - get all active invitations to join a tenant.